LibraryCarpentry/lc-spreadsheets/episodes/00-intro.md

 **Much of your time when you're producing a report will be spent in this 'data wrangling' stage.** It's not the most fun, but it's necessary.
-We'll teach you how to think about data organization and some practices for more effective data wrangling.
+We'll teach you how to think about data organisation and some practices for more effective data wrangling.

 ***